Stivaros/CFApp/README.md

 ### Users

+- [x] Use bootstrap to style login, signup and account edit forms.
-- [ ] Use bootstrap to style all user forms
+- [ ] Use bootstrap to style 'forgotten password' form and 'change password' form.